ThatRedox/ChunkyClPlugin/README.md

 ## Compatibility

-* Not compaitable with the Denoising Plugin.
+* Not compatible with the Denoising Plugin.